 Consider Paying Off Debt

 While you always need to maintain a cash cushion, there’s no point in earning a pittance on excess savings if you’re carrying debt.
-Instead of settling for 1-2% interest, why not throw some extra cash at your outstanding debts?
+Instead of settling for 1 to 2 percent interest, why not throw some extra cash at your outstanding debts?
 Note that this breaks the liquidity rule, but it’s still worthwhile if you can swing it.

 Consider peer-to-peer lending